yuhaoliu94/OE-DGP/README.md

 # README

 The variational inference is constructed under Tensorflow 1.14.0.
 To save space and time, the suggestion is to prefer variational inference as the prior of online learning under high-dimensional cases.
+To clarify, the "Omega" in the codes is the "v" in the paper while the "W" in the codes is the "theta" in the paper.

 ## FLAGS